 33. In the subtropical gyres, phytoplankton net primary production has decreased between 1998 and 2006 owing to climate-driven upper ocean warming and associated decreases in nutrient supply, while net primary production increased in coastal ecosystems as a result of increases in land-based nutrient inputs.
 This has led to a global spread of hypoxia in the ocean, a decline in the spatial extent of seagrass beds and increases in the occurrence of toxic phytoplankton events.

 34. Global warming increases the importance of microbial food webs decreasing the export of biological production to the deep ocean.
 The ability of the ocean to absorb carbon dioxide can be reduced, accelerating global atmospheric warming.

-35. The observed decrease in summer sea ice extent since 2016 presages a long-term shift from a food web dominated by Antarctic krill Euphausia superba to one dominated by salps (benefiting from warming), with unknown cascading effects on the abundance of vertebrate predators.
+35. The observed decrease in summer sea ice extent since 2016 presages a long-term shift from a food web dominated by Antarctic krill (Euphausia superba) to one dominated by salps (benefiting from warming), with unknown cascading effects on the abundance of vertebrate predators.